-In January we sent Trooper Sam around Gran Canaria, and our three Pirates – Nigel, Andrew and Andy are just back from a round trip from Southampton to Fowey.
-Our very own CEO Nicola Booth has even been on a voyage herself, when she went along to ‘take one for the team’ and check out exactly what our Troopers would be expected to do.
+In 2018 we sent Trooper Sam around Gran Canaria, and our three Pirates – Nigel, Andrew and Andy went on a round trip from Southampton to Fowey.
+Our very own CEO Nicola Booth has even been on a voyage herself when she went along to ‘take one for the team’ and check out exactly what our Troopers would be expected to do.
+Our team member Les and plucky Trooper Margaret recently sailed the seas from Poole to Oban and had an awesome time.
+Charlie is our latest Trooper to join the JST family after sailing from Greenock to Liverpool.
 This might sound like a bucket list adventure but this is no holiday, you are part of a 50 strong crew that includes around 20 people with disabilities and everyone is expected to ‘muck in’.
-Our Troopers all came back agreeing it was the opportunity of a lifetime and they’d definitely do it again!!
+Our Troopers all came back agreeing it was the opportunity of a lifetime and they’d definitely do it again!

 Alan Titchmarsh, Vice Patron of JST says ” I’ve seen people come home from a voyage and seem 5 feet taller – the experience has completely changed the way they see themselves”

-On arrival at the ship you will be given a watch card with the times of your watches.
-For example if you are in Forward Port your watch card could look like this:
+On arrival at the ship, you will be given a watch card with the times of your watches.

 There are eight cabins on each ship for wheelchair users and their buddies.
 The remaining accommodation is provided by spacious fixed bunks on board both Lord Nelson and Tenacious.

 The accommodation has heating and air-conditioning, hot showers and points for electric toothbrushes, shavers and hair dryers (the power supply on both ships is standard 240v).
 Bathrooms are shared and include all the facilities required for those with limited mobility, including four clos-o-mat toilets.